risoflora/libsagui/README.md

 The documentation has been written in [Doxygen](https://www.stack.nl/~dimitri/doxygen) and is available in [HTML](https://risoflora.github.io/libsagui-docs/index.html) and [PDF](https://risoflora.github.io/libsagui-docs/ref.html).

+# Downloading

+All stable releases are available for download at the [releases page](https://github.com/risoflora/libsagui/releases).
+For Windows, the packages `libsagui-N.N.N-dll.zip` (and their respective GPG signature) contains the compiled DLLs for x86 and x86_64.
+For other systems, the packages `Source code (tar.gz|zip)` contains the library source.

 # Building/installing

 Check the [BUILD.md](https://github.com/risoflora/libsagui/blob/master/BUILD.md) for instructions to build the library, examples, tests and documentation, then, follow the steps in [INSTALL.md](https://github.com/risoflora/libsagui/blob/master/INSTALL.md) to install the library from sources on your system.